Hello friends, today we will discuss the Maxwell’s fourth equation and its differential & integral form.

-Let us first discuss the Maxwell equations.
-In this, let us first derive and discuss Maxwell fourth equation:
+Let us first derive and discuss Maxwell fourth equation:

 1. Maxwell’s Fourth Equation or Modified Ampere’s Circuital Law